mertsadekist/mert-test1/README.md

-# Mert Real Estate Admin
+# IST Real Estate Stok Tracking System - By Mert Sadek

 This project is a lightweight PHP administration panel used to manage real estate listings.
 It includes user authentication, role based permissions and tools for